PEP 101 – Doing Python Releases 101

 This lists all releases of Python by version number and links to their static (not built daily) online documentation.
 There’s a list at the bottom of in-development versions, which is where all alphas/betas/RCs should go.
 And yes you should be able to click on the link above then press the shiny, exciting “Edit this page” button.

-- Write the announcement for the mailing lists.
+- Write the announcement on https://discuss.python.org/.
 This is the fuzzy bit because not much can be automated.
 You can use an earlier announcement as a template, but edit it for content!

-- Once the announcement is ready, send it to the following addresses:
+- Once the announcement is up on Discourse, send an equivalent to the following mailing lists:

 - Also post the announcement to The Python Insider blog.
 To add a new entry, go to your Blogger home page, here.

-- Change non-doc RFEs to version X.Y+1 when version X.Y enters beta.
+- Change non-doc feature requests to version 3.X+1 when version 3.X enters beta.

-- Update ‘behavior’ issues from versions that your release make unsupported to the next supported version.
+- Update issues from versions that your release makes unsupported to the next supported version.

 - Review open issues, as this might find lurking showstopper bugs, besides reminding people to fix the easy ones they forgot about.